 Do you want your student to have a solid high school science course, but need a flexible schedule?
 This self-paced Chemistry course allows you to have both!
-The course opens in mid-August and closes at the end of June, allowing students to complete assignments at their own pace and on their own schedule.
+The course opens in June and closes at the end of June, allowing students to complete assignments at their own pace and on their own schedule.
 This course provides students with an understanding of chemical principles and skills that are needed for college.
 We will the study of connections between the everyday world and the molecular world, the structure and interactions of matter.
 We will examine the smallest components of matter (atoms) and how atoms bond with each other to combine elements into compounds.
 Then we will look at chemical reactions: how energy is involved, the transfer of electrons or hydrogen ions, and factors that affect reaction rate.
 Our study of chemistry will also include laboratory investigation, problem solving activities, textbook study, and video lectures.
 The structure and properties of matter, organic and inorganic chemistry, energy, thermochemistry, nuclear reaction, electrochemistry, acids, bases and salts and chemical bonding make up the content of this class.

 Who should enroll?

 The well-prepared applicant also has completed a physical science course and has a good foundation in algebra.
 Also, self-paced learning requires a great degree of organizational and time management skills on the part of the student.
 Students who are ready to improve in this area and can take responsibility for initiating interaction with the instructor for help should register for this course.
 The qualified student will be able to responsibly spend 5-7 hours per week on this class.